Welcome to Santa Barbara Home Designer

 Notice how this mantel design incorporates a shelf.
 A place to showcase your collectibles, yet it still allows a classic hood detail above it.

-These types of fireplace designs are particularly impressive in a dining or living room, or a room with tall ceilings that can handle the composition.
+These types of fireplace designs are particularly impressive in a dining or living room.
+Basically any room with tall ceilings and can handle the design composition.

-Since 2003, I have shared a hobby of photography and the days I am on project sites that enable me to capture the construction progress as a custom Spanish home design is being built.
+Since 2003 I have shared a hobby of photography, and the days I am on project sites.
+This enables me to capture the construction progress as custom Spanish home designs are being built.

 Here, a stucco plasterer Artisan works on detailing around a window during new construction of an accessory structure.